 Daytona International Speedway has recently undergone some major redevelopment work to the grandstands with 101,000 permanent grandstand seats.

-Ticket prices depend upon where on the circuit you want to watch the race from.
+Single day ticket prices depend upon where on the circuit you want to watch the race from.
 They start at $99 but sell out quickly.
 You can also buy multi-day packages.